christian1285/UDACITY-CAPSTONE-PROJECT/README.md

 # Required Python modules
 The notebook was created with Python 3.7

-In order to execute all function in the provided notebook the following libraries are required:
+In order to execute all function in the provided notebook the following modules have to be imported:

 - from math import sqrt
 - from warnings import catch_warnings